Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

 \subsection{Initial condition: $\mathrm{T_RENTo}$}

-The $\mathrm{T_RENTo}$ model~\citep{Trento2015} generates initial energy density deposited in the plane transverse to the motion of approaching nuclei right after they have crossed each other without assuming any underlying physical dynamics.
-To begin with, nucleon positions in the approaching nuclei A and B are randomly sampled from Woods-Saxon distribution while ensuring a minimum distance ($d_{min}$) between nucleons, to account for repulsive forces between them.
-Individual nucleon density is assumed to be of Gaussian form,
+The $\mathrm{T_RENTo}$ model~\citep{Trento2015} generates the initial energy density deposited in the plane transverse to the motion of the approaching nuclei right after they have crossed each other, without assuming any underlying physical dynamics.
+To begin with, nucleon positions in the approaching nuclei A and B are randomly sampled from a Woods-Saxon distribution~\citep{WoodsSaxon1954} while ensuring a minimum distance ($d_{min}$) between nucleons to account for repulsive forces between them.
+The individual nucleon density is assumed to have a Gaussian form,

-where the standard deviation, $w$ is a $\mathrm{T_RENTo}$ parameter which signifies the effective nucleon width.
-The $\mathrm{T_RENTo}$ model considers constituents in nucleons in a similar way as the nucleons in a nucleus~\citep{trento_nnGlauber}.
+where the standard deviation, $w$, is a $\mathrm{T_RENTo}$ parameter that signifies the effective nucleon width.
+The $\mathrm{T_RENTo}$ model treats the constituents inside nucleons in a manner analogous to how nucleons are treated inside a nucleus~\citep{trento_nnGlauber}.
 Consider a nucleon-nucleon collision at a given impact parameter, $\textbf{b}_n$.
-The density in Eq. (\ref{eq:nucleon_density}) of a single nucleon is used to find nucleon thickness function, $ T_{n}(\boldsymbol{x}_{\perp}) = \int dz \; \rho_n (\boldsymbol{x}_{\perp},z)$, which is then used to calculate the nucleon-nucleon overlap function,
+The density of a single nucleon in Eq.~(\ref{eq:nucleon_density}) is used to find the nucleon thickness function, $ T_{n}(\boldsymbol{x}_{\perp}) = \int dz \; \rho_n (\boldsymbol{x}_{\perp},z)$, which is then used to calculate the nucleon-nucleon overlap function,